Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Alan Utzig about 5 years ago
+Alan Utzig over 5 years ago

 I am a docent at the Railroad Museum with about 14000 hours in the last 25 years.
 The Sacramento Southern RR attracted 44000 riders to Old Sacramento last year.
 There is no need to remove any of the Sacramento Southern track to Freeport.
 A bike path and the railroad have existed for many years from Miller Park to just short of the I-5 bridge (known at Baths siding).
 The majority of this extension is much wider than what is currently shared.
 There have been very few problems sharing this part of the right of way and I don't see any valid reason that can't be true of the Land Park extension.
 This part of the railroad will not see hourly service, just occasional movement between Meadowview Road and Old Sacramento.
 It is envisioned not to carry passengers on this part of the railroad.
 Alan Utzig